versionpress/versionpress/docs/content/en/02-feature-focus/04-searching-history.md

 # Searching History

-VersionPress has a powerful search that allows finding commits by certain authors, in certain date ranges and so on.
-The syntax is inspired by GitHub and Gmail and is relatively straightforward to learn.
+VersionPress has powerful search with syntax inspired by GitHub or Gmail.
+It lets you filter the main table by authors, post types, date ranges etc.

 <div class="note">
   <strong>Note</strong>